Convergence rates for shallow neural networks learned by gradient descent: Introduction

-Recently it was shown in quite a few papers that in case of suitably over-parameterized neural networks gradient descent can find the global minimum of the empirical $L_2$ risk, cf., e.g., Kawaguchi and Huang (2019), Allen-Zhu, Li and Song (2019), Allen-Zhu, Li and Liang (2019), Arora et al. (2019a, 2019b), Du et al. (2018), Li and Liang (2018) and Zou et al. (2018).
-However, Kohler and Krzy\.zak (2019) presented a counterexample demonstrating that over-parameterized neural networks, which basically interpolate the training data, in general do not generalize well.
+Recently it was shown in quite a few papers that in case of suitably overparameterized neural networks gradient descent can find the global minimum of the empirical $L_2$ risk, cf., e.g., Kawaguchi and Huang (2019), Allen-Zhu, Li and Song (2019), Allen-Zhu, Li and Liang (2019), Arora et al. (2019a, 2019b), Du et al. (2018), Li and Liang (2018) and Zou et al. (2018).
+However, Kohler and Krzy\.zak (2019) presented a counterexample demonstrating that overparameterized neural networks, which basically interpolate the training data, in general do not generalize well.
 In this counterexample the regression function is constant zero and hence satisfies the assumption on the regression function imposed in our paper.
 In particular, this shows that results similar to the ones in our paper cannot be concluded from the papers cited above.
-We would also like to stress that our estimate does not use an over-parameterization, because the numbers of weights of our neural networks in the theorems below are much smaller than the sample size.

-Another approach to analyze over-parameterized neural networks is the the so--called kernel approach (cf. Jacot, Gabriel and Hongler (2020) and the literature cited in Woodworth et al. (2020)).
+We would also like to stress that our estimator does not use an overparameterization, because the numbers of weights of our neural networks in the theorems below are much smaller than the sample size. \\ Another approach to analyze overparameterized neural networks is the the so--called kernel approach (cf. Jacot, Gabriel and Hongler (2020) and the literature cited in Woodworth et al. (2020)).
 Here, neural networks are approximately described by kernel methods and a gradient descent in continuous time modelled by a differential equation leads to the so--called neural tangent kernel, which depends on the time.
 The asymptotic behaviour of this neural tangent kernel has been analyzed in Jacot, Gabriel and Hongler (2020), which leads to an asymptotic approximation of neural networks.
 Unfortunately this asymptotic approximation does not imply how the finite neural networks behave during learning.